mlafeldt/chef-runner/README.md

 [![Build Status](https://travis-ci.org/mlafeldt/chef-runner.png?branch=master)](https://travis-ci.org/mlafeldt/chef-runner)

-chef-runner comes with a couple of [Cucumber] features that help to ensure the tool works as expected.
-You can run all features this way:
+chef-runner comes with a couple of Go unit tests and Cucumber features that help to ensure the tool works as expected.
+You can run all tests this way:

-    $ bundle install
-    $ bundle exec cucumber
+    $ ./script/test

 ## License and Author